Practical Skills. Insight. Mentorship.

 Does an Attorney Practice Externship fulfill my experiential learning requirements?

-- An Attorney Practice Externship fulfills your 3 credit, live-client, experiential learning graduation requirement.
+An Attorney Practice Externship fulfills the 3 credit, live-client, experiential learning graduation requirement.

 -